By Canada specialist Kayleigh

 Family holidays in the Canadian Rockies

 I suggest following a loop around the Rockies area, taking in Banff, Jasper and the Icefields Parkway, a scenic drive that connects the two towns.
-Halfway along the drive is the Athabasca Glacier — stop here to take a tundra buggy ride and guided walk out on the ice.
+Halfway along the drive is the Athabasca Glacier — stop here to take a guided walk out on the ice.

 With its own airport, Calgary is a gateway to the Rockies.
 It’s tempting to head straight to Banff, just two hours away.
 However, an unexpected highlight of mine was staying in town to visit the Canada Olympic Park, which hosted the 1988 Winter Olympics and is now the WinSport Arena.